arangodb/docs/3.6/oasis/getting-started.md

 11. Press the _Select DB: \_system_ button

 At this point your ArangoDB deployment is available for you to use — **Have fun!**

+{% hint 'info' %}
+Each deployment is accessible on 2 ports.

+- Port 8529 is the standard port recommended for use by web-browsers.
+- Port 18529 is the alternate port that is recommended for use by automated services.

+The difference between these ports of the certificate used.
+If you enable _Use well known certificate_, the certificates used on port 8529 is well known and automatically accepted by most web-browsers.
+The certificate used on port 18529 is all a self-signed certificate.
+For securing automated services, the use of the self-signed certificate is recommended.
+{% endhint %}

 ## Deleting your deployment